amalgam8/amalgam8/README.md

     ```

     Usually, the API gateway is mapped to a DNS route.
 However, in our local
-    standalone environment, you can access it by at port 32000 on localhost.
+    standalone environment, you can access it at port 32000 on localhost.

 1. Confirm that the API gateway is running by accessing the
     http://localhost:32000 from your browser.
 If all is well, you should